notealoud/bbbdg/src/site/notes/Digital Garden/0 Start Here/start.md

 ## welcome to my digital garden

 I'm Nicola, and I'm most at home with tech, spending time with cows and being out in nature.
+I'm a writer, podcaster and photographer.
+I live in a small village in the Peak Park area of Derbyshire with my husband, [Chris](https://theblindwoodturner.co.uk), and his Guide Dog, Bamber.
+By day, I work a busy job, by night I tinker with tech, PKM and writing.
+This digital garden is currently my sole web(site) presence.

 ## get to know more about me